 Make an e-mail list.
-Target current customers, colleagues, trade show/conference attendees, former classmates and persons new to the area.
+Target current customers, colleagues, trade show/conference attendees, former classmates and people new to the area.
 Check with potential recipients prior to adding their names and incorporate a subscribe/unsubscribe box in every mailing.

-Make e-mail content fun, interesting and valuable.
-Introduce specials, rebates, sweepstakes and other tempting offers to entice new customers and reward loyalty.
+Make e-mail content fun, interesting, and valuable.
+Introduce specials, rebates, sweepstakes, and other tempting offers to entice new customers and reward loyalty.

 Invite recipients to visit the company website.
 Also include complete contact information, such as a business address and telephone number, to underscore credibility.